2008 NASCAR Sprint Cup Series: Economic problems affect NASCAR

-The Economic crisis of 2008, with high gas prices over US $4 a gallon caused NASCAR's largely blue-collar fan base to feel the pinch.
+The 2008 financial crisis, with high gas prices over US $4 a gallon caused NASCAR's largely blue-collar fan base to feel the pinch.

 While Bristol was one of a few tracks that still sold out, others saw crowds shrink.
 Daytona International Speedway sold out the Daytona 500, but not the Coke Zero 400.
 Some track ticket packages now included all-you-can-eat deals, and tracks also offered nearby campgrounds to entice those who come for several days to see Nationwide and Craftsman Truck races.
 For their fall race, Lowe's Motor Speedway offered discounts on local hotel rooms, novelties and food and drink.

 The economy also affected the teams themselves with high diesel fuel prices, with that fuel needed to power the semi-trailer trucks which transport the race cars to and from racetracks.
 Sponsorships also grew increasingly harder to come by, further increasing the gap between teams.
 Before the season began, Morgan-McClure Motorsports ceased operations for their single-car team, while Yates Racing had no major sponsor on the No. 28 and No. 38 cars that they run in the series, as their M&M's sponsorships moved to the Joe Gibbs Racing No. 18 team.
 The Yates team made do in piecemeal fashion, finding companies to sponsor a few races at a time, a practice that paid the bills but stretched the marketing department.
 As a result of the cutbacks, half of the one hundred employees at Yates were laid off.

 Even better sponsored teams struggled.
 On July 1, Chip Ganassi Racing shut down its No. 40 team with 2007 IndyCar Champion and Indianapolis 500 winner Dario Franchitti driving because of a lack of sponsorship funding, becoming the first major victim.
 Ganassi Racing lost 70 jobs as a result of the closure.
 Other companies also switched teams for 2009.
 Caterpillar Inc., despite its decade long relationship with Bill Davis Racing and its flagship No. 22, moved to Richard Childress Racing's No. 31 car driven by Jeff Burton, while General Mills, associating itself with Petty Enterprises since 2000, also left to head for RCR's fourth team.

 To counter many of these problems, teams also took on financial partners, much like Fenway Sports Group joining Jack Roush and George N. Gillett Jr. teaming up with Ray Evernham last year.
 In June 2008, Petty Enterprises sold a majority share to Boston Ventures as another example of the economic struggles.